-What file formats and programs does Scan To CAD export?
+What file formats and programs does Scan To CAD support?

 The Short Answer

-You can download our sample data package here to experiment with real, Canvas-generated CAD models for yourself!
+You can download our sample data package to experiment with real, Canvas-generated CAD models for yourself!
+Complete pricing information.

 The Long Answer

-SketchUp: Your .skp file should open right in SketchUp, design-ready, with all the groupings, layers, etc. that you would expect as if you made it yourself.
-Using Canvas with SketchUp should be pretty plug and play, and you can learn more about how the two programs work seamlessly together (including our interview on the SketchUp blog!) here.
+Your .skp file will open right in SketchUp, design-ready, with all the groupings, layers, etc. that you would expect as if you made it yourself.
+Using Canvas with SketchUp should be very plug and play, and you can learn more about how the two programs work seamlessly together here.